-SOCIAL-EMOTIONAL DEVELOPMENT STRAND 1: SELF-AWARENESS AND EMOTIONA AL SKILLS Approaches to Learning - Approaches that Language & Literacy - Actions that would Mathematics - Actions that would are best integrated into Social-Emotional incorporate Language and Literacy into incorporate Mathematics into Social- Development.
-Social-Emotional Development.
-Emotional Development.
-1. Bends down and makes eye contact to acknowledge emotion of a crying child at drop-off by saying, "It looks like you're feeling sad.
+SOCIAL EMOTIONAL DEVELOPMENT INTEGRATION - STRAND 1: SELF- AWARENESS AND EMOTIONAL SKIL LS Approaches to Learning - Approaches that are best integratedinto Social-Emotional Development.
+Language & Literacy - Actions that would incorporate Language and Literacy into Social-Emotional Development.
+Mathematics - Actions that would incorporate Mathematics into Social-Emotional Development.
+1. Bends down and makes eye contact to acknowledge emotion of a crying childat drop-off by saying, "It looks like you're feeling sad.
 Sometimes it's hard when you get dropped off.
-Let's think of some things we can do to help you feel better" (Examples: Redirect to their favorite toy, provide a hug, help create picture for caregiver.)
+Let's think of some things we can do to helpyou feel better" (Examples: Redirect totheir favorite toy, provide a hug, help create picture for caregiver.)
 Models appropriate behavior for emotional control by using feeling picture cards/poster to discuss choices for dealing with emotions, reasons behind emotions, and consequences of poor behavior choices.
-1. Provides behavior choices and opportunities for open discussion to children and allows them to vote/graph on which would be the best choice.
+Provides behavior choices and opportunities for open discussionto children and allows them to vote/graph on which would be the best choice.
 2. Model open-ended questions about children's show and share items which will elicit a deeper conversation between peers.
-For example, "Why is this bear so special to you?"
+For example, "Why is this bear so specialto you?"
 "How do you take care of your bear?"
 "Tell your friends about your bear" The children will continue questioning.
-2. Reads aloud a book focusing on self-regulation (e.g., It's Hard to Be Five: Learning How to Work My Control Panel by Jamie Lee Curtis).
+2. Reads aloud a book focusing on self- regulation (e.g., It's Hard to Be Five: Learning How to Work My Control Panel by Jamie Lee Curtis).
 Asks children to draw a picture of something that is hard for them to do.
 Follows activity with conversation on how child can overcome this difficult task.
-2. Compares and contrasts child preferences with them: "What is your favorite learning area?"
+Compares and contrasts child preferences with them: "What is your favorite learning area?"
 "What is your least favorite?"

-SOCIAL-EMOTIONAL DEVELOPMENT STRAND 2: RELATIONSHIPS AND SOCIAL SKILL S Approaches to Learning - Approaches that Language & Literacy - Actions that would Mathematics - Actions that would are best integrated into Social-Emotional incorporate Language and Literacy into incorporate Mathematics into Social- Development.
-Social-Emotional Development.
-Emotional Development.
-1. Designates a "problem solving" area in the classroom (e.g., a Peace Rug) and assists children in problem-solving skills: emphasizes active listening and provides words for conversation to meet a solution.
+INTEGRATION - STRAND 2: RELATIONSHIPS AND SOCIAL SKILLS Approaches to Learning - Approaches that are best integratedinto Social-Emotional Development.
+Language & Literacy - Actions that would incorporate Language and Literacy into Social-Emotional Development.
+Mathematics - Actions that would incorporate Mathematics into Social-Emotional Development.
+1. Designates a "problem solving" areain the classroom (e.g., a Peace Rug) and assists children in problem-solving skills: emphasizes active listening and provides words for conversation to meet a solution.
 Additional support: shows children possible solution cards to use with one another.
-1. Models how to utilize names when greeting others or saying goodbye; provides name tags with photo of child to place in the attendance chart.
+Models how to utilize names when greeting others or saying goodbye; provides name tags with photo of child to place in the attendance chart.
 1. Begins by starting a conversation about "important people" in their life (friends, siblings, parents, etc.); discusses why these people are important to them and make them happy.; asks children to draw a picture of who are the people that are important to them; collects and performs a whole-group tally of how many people the class has drawn.
 Extension idea: puts all the drawings together and creates a class book for the library.
-2. Acknowledges children's positive interactions with peers. (e.g., "McKenzie you are such a good friend to give Omar your chair so that he can use the art space when you're finished.")
-2. Provides/models words for children to use when in a conflict with a peer.
-For example, when a child wants a toy from another child, they are able to verbalize, "Can I have it when you're done?"
-Encourages helpers during snack time to place one plate per one cup to help develop one-to-one correspondence.
+Acknowledges children's positive interactions with peers. (e.g., "McKenzie you are such a good friendto give Omar your chair so that he canuse the art space when you're finished.")
+Provides/models words for children to use when in a conflict with a peer.
+For example, when a child wants a toy from another child, they are able to verbalize, "Can I have itwhen you're done?"
+Encourages helpers during snack time to place one plate per one cup tohelp develop one-to-one correspondence.

-Within the Alignment Matrix are codes that reference where in the Head Start Outcomes and the Infant / Toddler Guidelines the examples are found.
+Within the Alignment Matrix are codes that reference where in the Head Start Early Learning Outcomes, the Infant Toddler Developmental Guidelines, and the Kindergarten Standard examples are found.